reductstore/reduct-py/docs/quick-start.md

 --8<-- "../examples/quick_start.py:iteraterecords"
 ```

 The `query` method returns an async iterator to the records in the entry.
-By default, the `query` method returns all records
+By default, the method returns all records
 in the entry.
 However, you can use the `start` and `stop` arguments to specify a time interval for the records you want to
 retrieve.
 The `start` argument specifies the beginning of the time interval, and the `stop` argument specifies the end of
 the time interval.
-Both `start` and `stop` are timestamps in UNIX microseconds.
+Both arguments are timestamps in UNIX microseconds.

 ```python